aureumapes/srmp-public/manual.md

 </details>

 ## Credits

+The steam invite and server systems were created by [PinkTarr](https://github.com/MadMincraftr)!

 The manual was originally written by [Zervó](https://github.com/ZervoTheProtogen) (zervowo on discord).
 Contact me if you need help with the manual or just the mod in general.